TheMineWay/balancia/docs/docs/nestflux/architecture/features.md

 ```
 src/
+├── core/            # Core framework functionality (managed by NestFlux)
 ├── common/          # Reusable code across multiple features
 └── features/        # Application-specific features
 ```

 ## 🔄 Pattern Philosophy

+### ⚙️ Core Folder
+- Contains **essential framework functionality** required to run the application
+- Handles core concepts like authentication or API configuration
+- Provides the foundational infrastructure that features and common code depend on
+- **Managed by NestFlux**: Updates to NestFlux will primarily affect core folders

+### 🔃 Common Folder
+- Contains **reusable code** that's shared across multiple features
+- Used for project-specific functionality that spans multiple business domains
+- Should be generic enough to be used in various contexts within your project

 ### 📦 Features Folder
 - Contains **application-specific code** that implements business requirements